 Jon Dorenbos spent 14 seasons in the National Football League, including 11 seasons with the 2017 Super Bowl Champion Philadelphia Eagles.
 He became the longest tenured player with the Eagles and made 2 Pro Bowls.
 His NFL career ended in 2017 due to a life-threatening heart condition.
 Dorenbos grew up in Woodinville, Washington.
 After a tragedy struck his family at the age of 12, Dorenbos turned to magic as an escape during a time of mourning.
 Last year, Dorenbos finished 3rd in the Finals of America’s Got Talent.
-Currently, his inspirational story is being produced into a theatrical movie.
-Dorenbos has become a motivational performer who reflects on several lessons in life including the power of forgiveness.
+He has been regularly featured by Ellen DeGeneres on The Ellen Show.
+Dorenbos reflects and shares several motivational life lessons in this episode including the power of forgiveness.

 Madison Hu is an actor and role model to millions of kids and teens across the world.
 She is known for playing the lead role Frankie on the popular Disney Channel series Bizaardvark and for her previous recurring role as Marci on the Disney Channel series Best Friends Whenever.
-Madison grew up in Los Angeles and is the first person in her family who was born in the United States.
-Madison began her acting career at age 7 when she landed her first role as a spelling bee contestant on Bad Words.
-She then went on to showcase her comedy abilities in several other television shows including The Goldbergs.
+Madison began her acting career at age 7 when she landed her first role as a spelling bee contestant on Bad Words and went on to showcase her comedy abilities in several other television shows including The Goldbergs.
 She volunteers and works with No Kid Hungry in helping children get enough to eat so they can be happy and successful in school and in their lives.
-In this episode of The Lesson, Madison talks about peer pressure and the importance of one's actions.
+In this episode, Madison talks about peer pressure and the importance of one's actions.

 Known as “The Shark” for his aggressive play on the golf course, Greg Norman was a natural on the links and entered his first pro tournament after only five years of picking up the sport.
 During the ‘80s and ‘90s, Norman won 91 international tournaments, 20 PGA Tour tournaments, and 2 major Open Championships.
 But, it wasn’t always as easy as his record would have you believe.
 After losing a six-shot lead in the Masters Tournament, he learned a valuable lesson.
 In this video, Norman explains how he changed “A negative situation into a positive one.”

-“Pay now or pay later with interest.”
-Ginny Gilder is an Olympian, an owner of a WNBA franchise, and a three-time All-Ivy Champion rower.
+“Pay now or pay later with interest” is the mindset Ginny Gilder needed to succeed as an Olympian, an owner of the Seattle Storm WNBA franchise, a three-time All-Ivy Champion rower, and writer of Course Correction.
 Despite these successes, Ginny was cut from teams more times than she can count and was told repeatedly that she was too small to make it.
 But she learned to confront challenges and naysayers head on – it’s only by addressing challenges can they be overcome.
-Ginny has started several businesses and non-profit ventures.
-She and her partners became owners in the WNBA's Seattle Storm - a company dedicated to the philosophy that women should enjoy equal access to competitive opportunities at every level – a company mission that harkens back to Ginny’s work ushering in the post-Title IX era back in her college days.
-More of Ginny's remarkable story of resilience can be found in her memoir Course Correction, which The Boys in the Boat author Daniel James Brown raved that it was about rowing and so much more.
+Ginny has championed the philosophy that women should enjoy equal access to competitive opportunities at every level – a company mission that harkens back to her work ushering in the post-Title IX era back in college.

 Earl Benjamin was born and raised in the Virgin Islands where he says there was 1 movie theater.
 He moved to New York where he studied and worked in journalism until a friend introduced him to SoulCycle.
 He soon discovered his true passion in helping people uncover their strongest selves and hasn’t looked back since!
 He creates an adventurous class with meaningful experience.
 Today, he is one of the top instructors at SoulCycle and credits his mom for his inspiration and advice of starting small and building.
 Benjamin lives by a mantra of “Dream.
 Do.
 Repeat.” and in this interview speaks of the importance of failing.

-James Bromley is a top entrepreneur and a co-founder of Katalyst Fitness.
-Previously Bromley helped SwiftKey, an AI powered keyboard to a successful acquisition by Microsoft in 2016.
-As Managing Director of Daily Mail Online, he was also one of the creators of what is now the world’s largest online newspaper.
+James Bromley is an entrepreneur who helped SwiftKey, an AI powered keyboard, to a successful acquisition by Microsoft in 2016.
+As Managing Director of Daily Mail Online, James was also one of the creators of what is now the world’s largest online newspaper.
 From an early age, curiosity has always been a key driver in Bromley’s success.
 He enjoys building teams of awesome individuals to create product that users love.
 In this video, Bromley discusses a very important lesson he learned during his youth about accountability of your actions even when things aren't going well.

-Vandana Harris' legal career has spanned three continents and includes substantive management, private equity, M&A and cross-boarder experience.
-Recently, she was recognized on the "Super Lawyer" list as one of the top attorneys in Washington.
-Having grown up in Kenya, Harris has a passion for impact investing and philanthropic causes that benefit developing and emerging markets, with a particular focus on causes surrounding women, children and wildlife.
+Having grown up in Kenya, Vandana Harris learned at an early age the impact of affecting change for others.
+Vandana went on to build an impressive legal career that has spanned three continents.
+Recently, Vandana was recognized on the "Super Lawyer" list as one of the top attorneys in Washington.
+She has a passion for impact investing and philanthropic causes that benefit developing and emerging markets, with a particular focus on causes surrounding women, children and wildlife.
 She is on the board of the Nature Conservancy's Washington Chapter and an active member of the Boys & Girls Club of King County.
-The secret to her success, she says, comes from being tenacious in the face of the unknown and learning the impact of affecting change for others.
+In this episode, Vandana discusses two important lessons she learned from her parents that has guided her life of purpose.

-Eric Ways was recruited to the University of Notre Dame on full scholarship for Track and Field after graduating from Woodberry Forest School in Virginia as a state champion with his times in the 300m dash and 500m dash ranking fourth and fifth in the United States, respectively.
-At Notre Dame, Ways has a school record in the 4x400 meter relay that he help set as a freshman at the NCAA National Track and Field Championship.
-At 19, he was cast to star in his first feature film and now graduating from Notre Dame with the "Department Chair's Prize" in Film, Television, and Theater.
-Ways also narrated the commercial for Notre Dame's "Boldly ND" fundraising campaign and he will be starring in a feature film in the Berlin Around International Film Festival in December.
+Eric Ways was recruited to the University of Notre Dame on full scholarship for Track and Field after graduating as a high school state champion in the 300m dash and 500m dash, ranking fourth and fifth in the United States, respectively.
+At Notre Dame, Eric has a school record in the 4x400 meter relay that he helped set as a freshman at the NCAA National Track and Field Championship.
+At 19, Eric was cast to star in his first feature film and graduated from Notre Dame with the "Department Chair's Prize" in Film, Television, and Theater.
+In this episode, Eric shares an obstacle and lesson we must all overcome.

-As one of the founding executives of Walden Media, Chip Flaherty has earned both commercial and critical success.
+An executive at the founding of Walden Media, Chip Flaherty has earned both commercial and critical success.
 Over the past 17 years, Walden Media has produced more than 30 films including The Chronicles of Narnia, The Giver, and Charlotte’s Web.
-Flaherty was instrumental in extending the Walden brand into the publishing world, focusing primarily on children's literature.
+Chip was instrumental in extending the Walden brand into the publishing world, focusing primarily on children's literature.
 The secret to his success, he says “Comes from faith in the unseen” – a lesson he learned at a young age from a public school teacher who was trying to keep her students engaged during a field trip.